-Climate Recovery In Indianapolis
+Climate Recovery VICTORY IN Indianapolis

 The Public Works Committee was attentive and supportive throughout.
 Thanks to sponsor Zach Adamson, Vice President of the City-County Council for his leadership and for councilors like Jeff Miller for speaking up on behalf of the young people of Indianapolis.
 Next step is a full council meeting on Feb.
 27, 6 p.m., please join us!

 To prepare for this hearing, here are two photos — before and after — or most recent meeting with two Indianapolis City Councilors, Zach Adamson and Jared Evans, on climate recovery.
 This meeting took place in late November.

 Columbus has an amazing Climate Recovery project going and is different from Carmel and Indianapolis in numerous ways.
 The biggest difference is the project is based almost entirely at one school, St. Bartholomew.
 Eighth graders there are doing this as a class project, led by (above, second row, far right), teacher Bridget Steele.
 To her right is her Climate Recovery partner, climate coach Barry Kastner.
 Together with other Columbus mentors, they have led the youth on expeditions to meet with city councilors (to the right of Barry is City Councilor Elaine Wagner), and to interview their mayor.
 Along the way, these young people have learned from experts such as Felipe Rocha (second row, far left) from Cummins, on issues regarding sustainability.

 Climate Recovery @ Climate camp in Indianapolis, July, 2016